27672057568

 What does a VPN do?

-Not only does a VPN connection encrypt your browsing and other web traffic, it can give you access to a freer internet by letting you configure your settings to alter your virtual online location.
-This combination of security and flexibility makes VPNs extremely versatile.
+VPNs hide your IP address and add a layer of encryption to the data that passes through your internet connection.
+A VPN connection can also give you access to a freer internet by letting you configure your settings to alter your virtual online location.
 Some people even use a VPN for gaming.

 Encrypt your internet connection

 If you log into your bank account, check your email, or use social media over an unsecured connection, hackers may be lurking, waiting to snap up your login credentials.
 And any messages you send or personal data you transmit can be intercepted and used for blackmail or identity theft.
+But anyone trying to eavesdrop on your encrypted VPN connection will see only gibberish.

 A VPN lets you get around geo-blocking so you can stream content freely.A VPN lets you access shows from your home country when you’re traveling abroad.